menzel-gfdl/hack_2019/README.md

 # Princeton GPU Hackathon 2019
-This repository describes how to build/run kernels from FV3 on the OLCF Ascent system.
+This repository describes how to build/run 3 kernels (fyppm, fv_mapz, nh_core) from FV3
+on the OLCF Ascent system.

 # Requirements
 The GNU autotools build system and a fortran compiler.
+The fv_mapz and nh_core kernels also require the netCDF fortran library.

 # Configuring the environment
 Since this project is targeting GPUs via OpenACC, we recommend configuring your environment